Karlz-Bandz/TicTacToe/README.md

 # TicTacToe
 The desktop app tic tac toe.
 JavaFX

-  TicTacToe 1.0 Standard
+  TicTacToe 1.5 Standard

-  Already is possible to play with another person but doesn't count the points and you cannot play with the computer yet.
+  Already is possible to play with another person and also is possible to play with PC since the commit a21be74.

+  Some bugs are possible but I'm working on it ;)

   The commit e4753cd defines first standard version of the application and each commit after, defines the new features or versions.